sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.5-Week5/_index.md

 * Created resource groups for organization.

-* Connected Project 1 to an S3 bucket for storage.

 * Reviewed and deepened knowledge of Cloud9 and CDK.

 * Enhanced skills in project integration and AWS tool usage.